Last Updated on March 20, 2026 by Hannah Stephenson

 Cape Malay cuisine is absolutely delicious, and I recommend eating some while you’re in the area!

 When I took a tour of Bo Kaap, my guide recommended checking out Faeza’s Home Kitchen afterwards.
 My friend, Liam, and I shared their 3-course special.
-We got a roti, a delicious curry, and some koeksisters.
+We got a roti, a delicious curry, and some koeksisters – it was delicious.

-You can also take a cooking class at Faeza’s to really immerse yourself in Cape Malay culture.
-I haven’t done this myself, but I know it’s a really popular tourist activity and I’ve heard that it’s a great experienceIt costs R700 per person and lasts for about 4.5 hours.
+You can also take this cooking class to really immerse yourself in Cape Malay culture.
+I haven’t done this myself, but I know it’s a really popular tourist activity, and it has over 350 glowing reviews!
+It’s likely to sell out, though, so take advantage of the free cancellation policy and book your spot ASAP!

 Check out the art galleries

 There are a couple of small, independent art galleries around Bo Kaap.
-Liam and I checked a few of them out after our tour ended, and they had some interesting pieces.
+We checked out a few of them after our tour ended, and they had some interesting pieces.

 I’ll be honest, I’m not a huge art lover, but I still thought the galleries were worth seeing!